Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/download.md

 ### NuGet

-If you develop in .NET Framework, you can also install and manage Boosted's [CSS](https://www.nuget.org/packages/ouds-web/) or [Sass](https://www.nuget.org/packages/ouds-web.sass/) and JavaScript using [NuGet](https://www.nuget.org/).
+If you develop in .NET Framework, you can also install and manage OUDS Web's [CSS](https://www.nuget.org/packages/ouds-web/) or [Sass](https://www.nuget.org/packages/ouds-web.sass/) and JavaScript using [NuGet](https://www.nuget.org/).
 Newer projects should use [libman](https://learn.microsoft.com/en-us/aspnet/core/client-side/libman/) or another method as NuGet is designed for compiled code, not frontend assets.

 ```powershell
 Install-Package ouds-web